zinrai/kvm-ssh/README.md

 - List all running KVM virtual machines
 - Easily connect to a specific KVM virtual machine via SSH
-- Forward ports from a KVM virtual machine to the local machine
+- Forward multiple ports from a KVM virtual machine to the local machine
 - Sensible defaults for common options

 ## Notes